Misdiagnosis of CFS -

 Why is there a risk of misdiagnosis of CFS?

 For the following reasons a misdiagnosis of CFS Chronic Fatigue Syndrome or Myalgic Encephalomyelitis is possible.

 - Some/many view CFS as a misdiagnosis in the first place.
 The expert Dr Jacob Teitelbaum says he takes 3 minutes to diagnose CFS or Fibromyalgia.
 And the next 3 hours to narrow down the diagnosis to one of over one hundred possible causes that contribute to this cluster of symptoms.
 This suggests that his conclusion after 3 hours IS the diagnosis.
 Some of that one hundred causes are no doubt listed in these two CFS articles.

 - Currently Chronic Fatigue Syndrome causes are not known, despite the fact that the illness affects over

 250, 000 people in the UK alone.

-finding a CFS cause is hampered by a lack of agreement about the symptoms needed to be
+- The risk of misdiagnosis is increased by a lack of agreement about the symptoms needed to reach a diagnosis of CFS.

-- Chronic fatigue (not the syndrome) is a symptom of many different illnesses, and can sometimes be resolved
+- Chronic fatigue (not the syndrome) is a symptom of many different illnesses.
+It can sometimes be resolved

 fairly easily, for example if lack of sleep, hypoglycemia, or poor